workco/code-assessment-web-ui/tasks/tasks.md

 - Out of stock product button is disabled on homepage
 - Out of stock increment button is disabled in cart

-# 7. Enhance Component Stories - Level I
+# 7. Enhance Component Stories

 This repo uses [Storybook](https://storybook.js.org/).
 Run `yarn storybook` to start a local instance at http://localhost:5000.